National Pecan Pie Day

 Grab a slice on July 12th and celebrate National Pecan Pie Day!
 Mix up the ingredients using primarily corn syrup, pecan nuts, salt, and vanilla.
 Occasionally, recipes vary by including sugar syrup and molasses or maple syrup.
 Other additions include chocolate and bourbon whiskey in some regions of the country.Top it all off with vanilla ice cream or whipped cream.

 Pecan pie is considered a specialty of Southern U.S. cuisine.

-Pecan pie was significantly popularized by the makers of Karo syrup.
-Their company has claimed that the pie was a “discovery” in the 1930s by a corporate sales executive’s wife as a “new use for corn syrup.”
+Well-known cookbooks such as Fannie Farmer and The Joy of Cooking did not include this dessert until 1940.
+By then, Karo syrup found its way to the pantry shelves.
+Of course, the makers of the sweet syrup increased the popularity of pecan pie.
+Their company claimed the pie was a “discovery” in the 1930s by a corporate sales executive’s wife as a “new use for corn syrup.”

 Make your family’s pecan pie recipe.
 Post photos on social media using #NationalPecanPieDay.

 We were unable to find the creator of National Pecan Pie Day.